vighnesh153/vighnesh153-monorepo/GUIDE_AND_TRACKER.md

 #### Tasks

+- connect to IP address feature
+- dont start server if adb is not installed
 - Seed data in vighnesh153.com_next13
 - Groups/Permissions
   - When completely banning user, remember to remove their session from users to log them out